Our ProgramsGet to know us better!

 With this zany amount of biodiversity surrounding us, it´s a challenge to get a grip.
 In the 50 mile transect where we work there´re about as many bird species as North America!
 So, we take an all-of-the-above approach: formal science, citizen science, casual observation and aesthetic pursuits.
 It´s all good.Read more

 Avitourism: birding is our forte!
 Birders are the first to find and open new destinations for other types of ecotourism, and we´ve lived it.
 Our local history shows how rural communities can become active habitat defenders while tangibly benefiting from biodiversity, a challenge for forest areas around the world.Read more

 Reforestation is an important part of the fight against climate change and creates habitat BTW.
-As part of our mission, the Mindo Cloudforest Foundation is planting native species trees in the Northwestern Ecuadorian Andes with the support of our various partners in the US and Europe -- and the Ecuadorian govt.Read more
+As part of our mission, the Mindo Cloudforest Foundation is planting native species trees in the Northwestern Ecuadorian Andes with the support of our various partners in the US and Europe -- and various local governments in Ecuador.Read more

 - Megadiversity in all its guises.

 - Consultants and strategic planners.